Supporting Vs Enabling Young Adults with Autism and Learning Differences

 The chronic stress that parents/caregivers of children with autism experience has been compared to the stress experienced by combat soldiers!
 This may not come as a surprise to the many parents feeling a level of stress that is not easily understood by family and well-meaning friends.

 According to a recent survey of parents of children with autism, more than 80% reported sometimes being “stretched beyond their limits.”
-The three most stressful factors stated in the related article were: concern about long-term outcomes for their children, societal acceptance of the condition, and the limited social supports received by parents.
+The three most stressful factors stated in the related article were: concern about long-term outcomes for their children, societal acceptance of the condition, and the limited social support received by parents.

 It’s understandable for parents/caregivers to “overdo” for their children.
-It prevents stress in the short-term but creates bigger problems in the long run.
+It prevents stress in the short term but creates bigger problems in the long run.

-It is for this reason that it is so important for parent/caregivers to take care of their own well-being in order to have the strength to be able to pause and ask the following questions:
+It is for this reason that it is so important for parents/caregivers to take care of their own well-being in order to have the strength to be able to pause and ask the following questions:

 • How is my parenting approach helping my student move forward toward a more independent life?